encse/finger/README.md

 It works on the traditional finger port (79), but it's not compliant to RFC 1288, as it is just my server, with a single user.
 It's more like an auto response when somebody connects.

 We live in the 21st century, and everything is on the the web nowadays, so I added a second access point and exposed it on http and on websocket as well.
+Creating a website allowed me to play with connection speeds a bit.
+The websocket endpoint supports multiple protocols such as 9600 or 56000, corresponding to well known modem speeds.

-Navigate to https://finger.csokavar.hu to see it in action or open the developer window on https://csokavar.hu.
+Navigate to https://finger.csokavar.hu to see it in action or open the developer window at https://csokavar.hu.

 ```
                                       99X